dober-man/secure-k8s-gw-ce/README.md

-# udf-ubuntu-k8s
+# Overview and Goals

-install script for k8's on UDF ubuntu 22.04
+1. Build and configure a ubuntu server with k8's running simple nginx web server listening on NodePort.

-VE CE K8s Service Discovery
+2. Configure XC virtual CE for Service Discovery
+3. Publish and secure service to public

 Appstack 2024 BP
 XC-CE (RHEL) - 8/32/200
 Ubuntu-k8s (Ubuntu 22.04) 4/16/100